jondashkyle/archive/entries/2019-04-19-pct/readme.md

 # Pacific Crest Trail, 2019

-I’m going on a walk of the Pacific Crest Trail, a 2650mi path beginning at the Mexican border and ending at the Canadian border and running through California, Oregon, and Washington.
+I’m going on a walk of the Pacific Crest Trail, a 2650mi path beginning at the Mexican border, ending at the Canadian border, and running through California, Oregon, and Washington.

 [![r:100](preview.png)](/pct)